-Kuan Wu Wang is a 20th Generation practitioner of Beijing Chen Tai Chi Chuan, he has spent numerous years dedicating his life to preserving this rare, and ancient art of internal science and biomechanics.
+Kuan Wu Wang is a 20th Generation practitioner of Beijing Chen Tai Chi Chuan, he has spent numerous years dedicating his life to preserving and restoring medieval Chinese martial arts.
 Kuan Wu has studied intensively in Beijing and Internationally under the guidance of Grand 19th Generation lineage carriers for Beijing Chen Tai Chi Chuan and Chen Village Styles, including Chen Yu.

 About Classes & Rates: We Specialize in Private Training